MelbourneDeveloper/ioc_container/README.md

   });
 }
 ```

+If you have any further issues, see the [FlutterFire documentation](https://firebase.flutter.dev/docs/overview/).

 ## As a Service Locator
 You can use an `IocContainer` as a service locator in Flutter and Dart.
 A service locator is basically just an IoC Container that you can access globally.
 Just declare an instance in a global location to get your dependencies anywhere with scoping.